Snapwhiz914/LACS/README.md

 ## Notes/Requirments:
  - Your subject requirement should be secure.
 I recommend generating a key.
+ - In the config, port 143 is the default, do not change it unless necessary
  - The Nodes feature is not ready yet as of April 21, so do not use that in the config yet.
  - If you are using Gmail, make sure to enable access from third party/unsecure apps (Described in the tutorials above)
  - I recommend creating a script or shortcut that automatically emails your public IP address to your LACS mail address.
 [Here](https://www.icloud.com/shortcuts/91d8e88b4e5741a3ba9ac3010ea57041) is one for MacOS/iOS.